mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-1.webp)

-One level, one page, one cell.
+One level, one Page, one Cell.
 Simple!

 ## Index with 1000 records
 ```sql